-Across the world more children and adolescents are becoming overweight and obese.
-As overweight and obese children are more likely to suffer from health problems, more information is needed about how best to treat this problem.
+Across the world, more children and adolescents are developing overweight and obesity.
+As children and adolescents with overweight and obesity are more likely to suffer from health problems, more information is needed about how best to treat this problem.

-We found one randomised controlled trial with a total of 50 participants (25 in both the intervention and comparator group) and a follow-up of two years.
+We did not find any new trials compared to the former version.
+Therefore, this work still includes one randomised controlled trial with a total of 50 participants (25 in both the intervention and comparator groups) and a follow-up of two years.
 The surgery used was 'laparoscopic adjustable gastric banding' (gastric band placed around the entrance of the stomach by means of keyhole surgery).
 The control group received a program consisting of reduced energy intake (individualised diet plans ranging between 800 and 2000 kcal per day, depending on age and weight), increased activity (target of 10,000 steps per day) with a structured exercise schedule of at least 30 minutes a day and behavioural modification.

 Quality of the evidence

-Our results are limited to two years of follow‐up and are based on just one small Australian study with some risk of bias which was conducted in a private hospital, receiving funding from the gastric banding manufacturer.
-There is currently insufficient evidence to make an informed judgement about surgery for the treatment of obesity in children and adolescents.
+Our results are limited to two years of follow‐up and are based on just one small Australian study with high risk of bias, which was conducted in a private hospital and received funding from the gastric banding manufacturer.
+There remains insufficient RCT evidence to inform the recommendations of clinical guidelines.
+Current guidelines are reliant on the growing body of evidence from observational data.

 Currentness of evidence

-Laparoscopic gastric banding led to greater body weight loss compared to a multi component lifestyle program in one small study with 50 patients.
-These results do not provide enough data to assess efficacy across populations from different countries, socioeconomic and ethnic backgrounds, who may respond differently.
-This systematic review highlights the lack of RCTs in this field.
-Future studies should assess the impact of the surgical procedure and post operative care to minimise adverse events, including the need for post operative adjustments and revisional surgery.
+Laparoscopic gastric banding led to greater body weight loss compared to a multi-component lifestyle program in one small study with 50 participants.
+These results have very limited application, primarily due to more recent recommendations derived from observation studies to avoid the use of banding in youth due to long-term reoperation rates.
+This systematic review update still highlights the lack of RCTs in this field.
+The authors are concerned that there may be ethical barriers to RTCs in this field, despite the lack of other effective therapies for severe obesity in children and adolescents and the significant morbidity and premature mortality caused by childhood obesity.
+Nevertheless, future studies, whether pre-registered and planned non-randomised or pragmatic randomised trials, should assess the impact of the surgical procedure and post-operative care to minimise adverse events, including the need for post-operative adjustments and revisional surgery.
 Long-term follow-up is also critical to comprehensively assess the impact of surgery as participants enter adulthood.

-To assess the effects of surgical interventions for treating obesity in childhood and adolescence.
+To assess the effects of surgery for treating obesity in childhood and adolescence.

-We selected randomised controlled trials (RCTs) of surgical interventions for treating obesity in children and adolescents (age < 18 years) with a minimum of six months follow-up.
-Interventions that specifically dealt with the treatment of eating disorders or type 2 diabetes, or included participants with a secondary or syndromic cause of obesity were excluded.
-Pregnant females were also excluded.
+We selected randomised controlled trials (RCTs) of surgical interventions for treating obesity in children and adolescents (age < 18 years) with a minimum of six months of follow-up.
+We excluded interventions that specifically dealt with the treatment of eating disorders or type 2 diabetes, or which included participants with a secondary or syndromic cause of obesity, or who were pregnant.